Calwood Township, Callaway County, Missouri

-Calwood Township is one of eighteen townships in Callaway County, Missouri, USA.
+Calwood Township is one of eighteen townships in Callaway County, Missouri, United States.
 As of the 2010 census, its population was 1,097.

 History

 Calwood Township was established February 23, 1876, carved out of the southwestern sector of a heretofore larger Nine Mile Prairie Township, and named after the community of Calwood, Missouri.

 Calwood was formerly known as "Moore's Mill", since a steam mill owned by Moore was located there.
 The Civil War Battle of Moore's Mill was fought nearby in 1862.

 Geography

 Calwood Township covers an area of 44.17 sqmi and contains no incorporated settlements.
 It contains one cemetery, Fairview.

 The streams of Dyers Branch, Harrison Branch, Houfs Branch, Maddox Branch, Pinch Creek and Richland Creek run through this township.